DoubleStyx/Krysalis/README.md

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader).
-1. Place [KrysalisManaged.dll](https://github.com/DoubleStyx/Krysalis/releases/latest/download/KrysalisManaged.dll) and [KrysalisNative.dll](https://github.com/DoubleStyx/Krysalis/releases/latest/download/KrysalisManaged.dll) into your `rml_mods` folder.
-This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\Resonite\rml_mods` for a default install.
-You can create it if it's missing, or if you launch the game once with ResoniteModLoader installed it will create this folder for you.
+2. Extract the contents of the provided zip file into your `rml_mods` directory.
+This will include:
+   - `KrysalisManaged.dll`, which should be placed at the root of the `rml_mods` directory.
+   - The `Krysalis` folder, which contains all relevant subfolder assets and `KrysalisNative.dll`.
-1. Start the game.
-If you want to verify that the mod is working you can check your Resonite logs.
+3. Start the game.
+If you want to verify that the mod is working, you can check your Resonite logs for relevant entries from the `Krysalis` mod.

 ## Building
 ### Prerequisites